cohere-coop/just-enough-unix-command-line/en-US/src/command_line_for_beginners_part_one.md

 ![OSX Terminal("/wp-content/uploads/13262123622542999_osx_terminal.png")
 If there's one thing that separates code masters from the unknowing masses, it's their ability to use the command line effectively.
 When I began coding, I quickly realized that by utilizing the command line, many tasks became easier and faster.
 Your computer is smart; you just have to learn to speak its language.

-This is the first installment of a bi-weekly series designed to make you a command line master.
-We'll start off slow, getting you accustomed to navigating your computer using the Terminal application, but as we go, you'll learn more and more commands, along with some bonus efficiency tips and exciting command line theory!
+We're going to start off slow, getting you accustomed to navigating your computer using the Terminal application, but as we go, you'll learn more and more commands, along with some bonus efficiency tips and exciting command line theory!
 Remember, it's important to take it slow and build a solid foundation, but soon you'll be hacking away like a pro.

 Before we begin, I'm going to assume that you're using OSX.
 Command line in a Windows environment isn't too different, but for simplicity's sake, we'll stick with the Mac.
 I'm also going to assume you're using bash for a shell.
 Personally, I use zsh, but most computers are configured with bash to start out with.
-(You can look at Brent's post [here](http://quickleft.com/blog/switching-from-bash-to-zsh-in-os-x) for a guide).
 Either way, you'll be able to follow along with this guide.

 Start by firing up your Terminal.
 If you've never done that before, you can use Spotlight to search for it (press Command and the space bar, then type "Terminal" and press enter).
 Make sure you pin it to your dock for easy access in the future.
 If you're successful, you'll have a command prompt!